kosl/ihipp-examples/docs/week5.md

 ## 5.23 V: Visual profiling and tracing of the GPU codes

-In this last video, we will present some tools for visual profiling and tracing of the GPU codes.
+In this step, we will present some tools for visual profiling and tracing of the GPU codes.
 These tools are generally available with the GPU SDK, some of them can also be installed separately.
 The tools can't be invoked through Jupyter notebooks directly, but you can try them if you have access to a system with direct command-line or GUI execution.
 Profiling and tracing are useful in terms of code performance analysis and hints at optimization.

 Tools capable of profiling and/or tracing CUDA and OpenCL codes: